ow2-proactive/catalog-client/docs/CatalogObjectControllerApi.md

 <a name="deleteUsingDELETE1"></a>
 # **deleteUsingDELETE1**
-> Object deleteUsingDELETE1(bucketName, name, sessionID)
+> CatalogObjectMetadata deleteUsingDELETE1(bucketName, name, sessionID)

 Delete a catalog object

 Delete the entire catalog object as well as its revisions.
-Returns the deleted CatalogRawObject&#39;s metadata
+Returns the deleted CatalogObject&#39;s metadata.

 ### Example
 ```java